Are There Benefits in Playing Video Games?

 In the United States alone, an estimated 99 percent of boys and 94 percent of girls play video games with 97 percent playing at least one hour per day.
 The revenue from the video game industry topped $25 billion dollars in 2010 alone (compared to Hollywood's box office sales of $10.8 billion for the U.S. and Canada) and video games have become an important part of popular culture.

 Research into developmental and evolutionary psychology has long underscored the positive benefits of play, especially as children grow and develop.
-Not only do social games allow children to test out different social scenarios, they can learn how to handle the kinds of conflicts they might face in the real world.
+Not only do social games allow children to test out different social scenarios, but they can also teach them to handle the kinds of conflicts they might face in the real world.
 This allows children to develop social experiences that can be valuable as they mature.
 Themes such as power and dominance, aggression, pain, and separation can be rehearsed under non-threatening conditions.
 This allows children to learn to cooperate and accept their peers.

 As for the actual benefits that come from playing video games, Isabela Granic and her co-authors provide a comprehensive review of the research literature showing that video games can develop skills in the following areas: